Mathematics of the NYT daily word game Waffle: Perfect unscramblings and Cayley's lemma

 \section{Perfect unscramblings and Cayley's lemma}

-Three steps are needed to obtain a perfect score\footnote{Finding the six words with $10+n$ swaps gives a score of $5-n$ where $n\ge0$.
-A score of 5 is perfect.} in Waffle:\kern-7pt \begin{enumerate}[Step 1.] \item find the six 5-letter words, \item find a perfect unscrambling, and \item find 10 swaps of the squares which give the perfect unscrambling. \end{enumerate} \kern-7pt Step~3 is easy to solve using ideas below.
+Three steps are needed to obtain a perfect score (5 out of 5 with 10 swaps) in Waffle: \begin{enumerate}[Step 1.] \item find the six 5-letter words, \item find a perfect unscrambling, and \item find 10 swaps of the squares which give the perfect unscrambling. \end{enumerate} \kern-7pt Step~3 is easy to solve using ideas below.
 This section shows that `many' repeat letters can make Step~2 hard, and no repeat letters can make Step~1 hard.
 Allowing mistakes makes Steps~1,2 both easier, but we seek a perfect score of~5, with no mistakes and~10~swaps.

 To obtain a perfect score in Waffle, you need a \emph{perfect unscrambling}.
 This is a permutation of the $5^2-4=21$ colored squares obtained using ten swaps (or transpositions) that will unscramble the puzzle to give the six 5-letter words.
 Imagine that we are permuting (or rearranging) the 21 \emph{numbered squares} in Figure~\ref{F:1}(c) rather than the \emph{letters} which may contain repeats.
 The symmetric group $S_{21}$ contains $21!$ permutations of 21 distinct objects.
-But the perfect unscramblings are permutations that can be obtained using 10 swaps \emph{and no fewer} (because no game can be solved in fewer than 10 swaps).
+But the perfect unscramblings are permutations that can be obtained using 10 swaps \emph{and no fewer} (recall that no game can be solved in fewer than 10 swaps).
 What do these look like?
 We will prove that perfect unscramblings are atypical permutations that contain more than the expected number of cycles: they have precisely 11 disjoint cycles whereas the average number of disjoint cycles for a uniformly random $g\in S_{21}$ is $\approx3.65$.
 This average was computed in~\cite{G}, by considering the 792 conjugacy classes of $S_{21}$ and their sizes.